How accommodation can deliver more meaningful experiences, turn buildings into neighborhoods and create more value for the mobile generation.Read More

 Zoku is interested in co-development and/or co-investment and likes to work with local partners.
-Our team will be intensively involved throughout the development process to ensure that the properties are delivered in compliance with our brand standards and ready to be wired into the city of choice.
+Our team will be intensively involved throughout the development process to ensure that the properties are delivered in compliance with our brand standards, on-time.

 A few essential elements we keep in mind when choosing a location:

 1. Lively creative neighborhood in a city center context, with a mix of entertainment, residential and business